lovebrew/bundler-old/README.md

 ## Nintendo Switch
 Switch games will compile normally; they build into the proper homebrew binary format.

+Once the application is installed, just run `lovebrew` in a directory with your game content that also has `lovebrew.toml` inside.

 ## Options
 | Command | Help |
 |:--------|:-----|